joe-tom/veck/README.md

 ```

 ### Method 2: Using an array
-Veck can also create a vector using an array, as the order of an array matters, this is the preferred method for creating vectors with Veck.
+Veck can also create a vector using an array.
+This is the preferred method for creating vectors with Veck.
 ```js
 var V = require('veck')